Connect with others who understand.

 • “MS is giving you a hug to show who has power over your body.”

-Since the MS hug can feel like a heart attack, it’s best to take these symptoms seriously and seek medical care right away:
+Since an MS hug can feel like a heart attack, it’s best to take the following symptoms seriously and seek medical care right away:

 • Chest pain or tightness